flhofer/docker_tutorial/#2_Compose/README.md

 :information_source: Startup order and readiness are different topics. `depends_on` controls startup order, while readiness is usually handled with `healthcheck` and conditions in Compose ([5]).

+### Reading command output quickly

+When you run `docker compose ps`, focus on `State`/`Status`, `Ports`, and service names.
+When you run `docker compose logs`, focus on repeated errors and startup messages.
+When you run `docker compose config`, verify image tags, volume mounts, and ports.

 A thing not discussed previously is the flexibility of volumes.
 Beyond the traditional bind mounting of a folder, volumes can also be shared only among containers.
 They are created and labeled and then assigned to the instances requiring them.

 :grey_question: In which cases such a shared volume might be useful?